 Besides sharing your work, talk about what you are doing.
 You will have to do this a lot at first, because no one probably knows that you are toiling away during every available moment on your important work.
-When someone says.
-“What have you been up to?”, you need to talk about your art.
+When someone says “What have you been up to?”, you need to talk about your art.
 Practice doing that.
 It will be hard at first, really hard, but it will get easier.

 What is really going to set you apart is your ability to ask others how you can help.
-And when they say, “I am not sure how you can help?”, you need three things in your back pocket that you can offer.
+And when they say, “I am not sure, how can you help?”, you need three things in your back pocket that you can offer.
 You know things that can help others.
 The coffeeshop with the best wifi?
 The quiet (and cheap) place on the coast to get away for a weekend of writing?
 Tips on writing the jacket copy?
 Think about how you can help and be ready!

 And when someone recognizes the amazing effort you are putting in and asks how they can help, accept their offer.
 Period.

 Be ready with the things you need help with.
 Ask them to read your work.
-Ask them to watch your kids so you can write more on next Saturday.
+Ask them to watch your kids so you can write more next Saturday.
 Ask them to introduce you to another friend.

 How many people do I need?